karstensensensen/SFPGenerator/README.md

 This project uses cmake to generate, build and install the project.

 For a quick build on windows, the script *build.bat* should be executed.
 This will generate an installer that automatically installs the necessary files to a user specified install directory.

+The generated installer is called *SFPGenerator-installer* and will be located in the build directory